fscorrupt/awesome-stars/README.md

 ## Python

+- [aelfa/Mr.Holmes](https://github.com/aelfa/Mr.Holmes) - :mag: A Complete Osint Tool
+- [mlsmithjr/plex-watchlist-migration](https://github.com/mlsmithjr/plex-watchlist-migration) - Script to migrate your "watch" list of media to a new Plex server.
+- [TheHumanRobot/Rollarr](https://github.com/TheHumanRobot/Rollarr) - This is the new and improved Plex Automatic Pre-roll script with a GUI
 - [Tkd-Alex/Twitch-Channel-Points-Miner-v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) - A simple script that will watch a stream for you and earn the channel points.
 - [Casvt/Plex-scripts](https://github.com/Casvt/Plex-scripts) - Scripts that I made regarding Plex and the whole media stuff around it
 - [m0rtem/CloudFail](https://github.com/m0rtem/CloudFail) - Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network